 Complying with the Paid Time Off Initiative

-The new act is fairly straightforward, but there are a few gray areas that require interpretation.
+The new law is fairly straightforward, but there are a few gray areas that require interpretation.
 For example, the act does not specify how employers should calculate the hourly wage rate for earned paid sick time when an employee’s pay rate varies.
 It’s up to you as the employer to determine.

 Other areas of the initiative are black and white.
 For example, both businesses and nonprofits are required to keep records of accrued time for each employee, as well as maintain those records for four years.
-Not meeting these requirements can incur penalties and fees, so it’s important to comply from the start.
+Not meeting these recordkeeping requirements can incur penalties and fees, so it’s important to comply from the start.

 You may already be offering your staff accrued paid time off, in which case, as long as you meet the minimum required accrual based on your business size, your burden should be pretty light.
-Other than posting the law in a visible place for your employees to see – which is required – you should feel minimal impact.
+Other than posting the law in a visible place for your employees to see – which is required – you should feel a minimal impact.